 Take time to relax

 Have a cup of coffee (or tea) on the porch.
 Take a bath.
 Read a chapter of your new favorite book.
-Whatever makes you happy, do it in the morning.
-Your workdays can run you ragged, so taking time to sit and relax will physically and mentally prepare your body and mind for the rest of your day.
+Do whatever morning activity makes you happy so that your day can start off right Relaxing will prepare your body and mind for the rest of your more difficult tasks later in the day.

 Make a to-do list